FE Nautilus Scripts

 I do a lot of web page development in which a lot of photos and other image files are processed (renamed, cropped if need be, down-sized, gamma-corrected if need be, thumbnailed, etc.).

-In particular, I have accumulated a family of 'VIDEOtools' scripts, as indicated in this (old, 2010) image of the FE 'VIDEOtools' sub-menu of the Nautilus Scripts menu.
+I have accumulated a family of 'VIDEOtools' scripts, as indicated in this (outdated, 2010) image of the FE 'VIDEOtools' sub-menu of the FE Nautilus Scripts menu.

 The four-part naming convention used for the FE Nautilus Scripts is explained on a FE Nautilus Scripts NAMING CONVENTION page.

-Be aware of the File Safety notice posted on the FE NautilusScripts DESCRIPTION page.
+Be aware of the 'file safety/usage' considerations (no worries) posted near the bottom of the FE NautilusScripts DESCRIPTION page.

 I have noted elsewhere in these 'FE Nautilus Scripts' web pages that video is a 'challenging' area --- for example, a command that seems to work on one type of movie file may not work on another type.